 2. Choose Your Specialty

-For example, you can specialize in security systems like closed-circuit television (CCTV) or access control systems for commercial and industrial customers to start.
+For example, you can specialise in security systems like closed-circuit television (CCTV) or access control systems for commercial and industrial customers to start.
 As you grow, you might also want to focus on winning larger electrical contracts for new commercial builds or even government projects.

 If you plan to go the residential route, focus more on residential low-voltage work such as installing or repairing doorbells, garage door openers, home security sensors, thermostats, or landscape lighting.
-Or, specialize even further and focus on installing and maintaining fire alarms and protection.
+Or, specialise even further and focus on installing and maintaining fire alarms and protection.

 3. Get Clear with Your Niche